harryho/blog-hugo/content/cache/golang/go-program-lang.md

 ```

-The code above prints the powers of e with three decimal digits of precision, aligned in an eight-character field:
+Thee code above prints the powers of e with three decimal digits of precision, aligned in an eight-character field:
 ```
 x=0 ex= 1.000
 x=1 ex= 2.718